johnnymatthews/terminal-hugo-theme/README.md

 # Terminal Hugo Theme

 A dirty, kinda ugly, terminal-based theme for the [Hugo static site generator](https://gohugo.io/).
 This theme is based on my [Terminal Portfolio](https://github.com/mohnjatthews/terminal-portfolio).
-Make your blog post look like something out of the 1970!
+Make your blog post look like something out of 1970!
 Kinda.
-This theme is mobile friendly by default, and includes a readbility-function thanks to [Mblode's Marx Classless CSS](https://github.com/mblode/marx).
+This theme is mobile friendly by default and includes a readability-function thanks to [Mblode's Marx Classless CSS](https://github.com/mblode/marx).
 It also utilizes [Meyerweb's Reset.css](https://meyerweb.com/eric/tools/css/reset/) and [Int10h's IBM Terminal Font](https://int10h.org/oldschool-pc-fonts/fontlist/).

 ![Screenshot of the Terminal Theme](screenshot.png)